coetz3r/octo/README.md

 - Perception: Extend perception.py to incorporate real sensor inputs.
 - Actions: Extend GUI methods (_explore(), _wait(), etc.) to link to robotics, motors, or other outputs.

+## Contributing
+We welcome contributions!
+You can help by:

+- Reporting bugs or issues
+- Suggesting new features or improvements
+- Adding new perception modules or action methods
+- Improving documentation or examples

+## To contribute:
+1. Fork the repository
+2. Create a new branch (git checkout -b feature-name)
+3. Make your changes and commit (git commit -m "Add feature")
+4. Push to your branch (git push origin feature-name)
+5. Open a Pull Request

+Please keep contributions compatible with Raspberry Pi performance whenever possible.

 ## License

 MIT License